Need help with Clearing?GO TO CLEARING

-This stress of all of this can have an impact on your mental wellbeing.
-So, if you are a student, what steps can you take to safeguard and nurture your mental health?
+The stress of all of this can have an impact on your mental wellbeing.
+So, if you're a student, what steps can you take to safeguard and nurture your mental health?

-Get Outside: Sport activities are a good way of managing stress, joining a sports team will help push your boundaries and keep you stimulated.
+Get outside: Sports are a good way of managing stress.
+Joining a sports team will help push your boundaries and keep you stimulated.

-Rest: Try to establish a regular sleep routine, if the body and mind does not get the rest it needs, daily challenges can appear more stressful.
+Rest: Try to establish a regular sleep routine, if your body and mind don't get the rest it needs, daily challenges can appear more stressful.

-Practice Mindfulness: Switch everything off and close your eyes.
+Practice mindfulness: Switch everything off and close your eyes.
 Concentrate on your breathing and how you feel.
 Do this for 15 minutes every day.
-You will be amazed by what this simple short action gives you.
+You'll be amazed by what this simple short action gives you.

-Talk to Someone: If you feel that your worries are spiralling out of control, don't be afraid to ask for help.
+Talk to someone: If you feel your worries are spiralling out of control, don't be afraid to ask for help.
 Yes We Can Youth Clinics are firm believers that early intervention saves lives.